-Gouldian Finches are beautifully coloured grass finches which were once found by the millions throughout the northern parts of Australia.
+Gouldian Finches are beautifully coloured grass finches that were once found by the millions throughout the northern parts of Australia.
 Only about 2,500 of these spectacular birds survive in the wild today.
-Other names for this bird are: Rainbow finch, Lady Gouldian Finch, Purple Breasted Finch, Gouldian Grassfinch.
+Other names for this bird are Rainbow finch, Lady Gouldian Finch, Purple Breasted Finch, Gouldian Grassfinch.

 Scientific Name: Erythrura gouldiae

 Gouldian finches are about 13cm in length, have green backs, cyan coloured necks, purple breast feathers, and yellow bellies.
 While there is only one species of this bird, there are three variations to the feathers on their faces.
 These variations are referred to as black-headed (75% of the population), a red-headed (25%), and the very rare yellow-headed.

 Males are more brightly coloured than females.
 Young gouldian finches are rather drab, having pale green backs, grey heads and necks, and pale brown undersides.